The Wedding Singer: Plot

-Meanwhile, Julia confides in her mother that she has fallen out of love with Glenn and has developed feelings for Robbie.
-Julia bursts into tears thinking about becoming "Mrs. Julia Gulia".
-Robbie arrives to declare his feelings, and sees her through her bedroom window in her wedding dress.
-Robbie doesn't know she is happily looking in the mirror pretending she has just married Robbie.
-Robbie assumes she is thinking of Glenn.
+As Robbie and Julia grow closer, they become conflicted about their feelings.
+After Holly suggests that Julia is choosing Glenn for financial security, Robbie tries to improve his prospects by seeking a bank job, but he fails to secure one.
+Julia is disappointed by Robbie's sudden focus on money, and they argue after he accuses her of being motivated by the same concerns.
+Discouraged, Robbie attempts to adopt Sammy's pattern of casual relationships, but Sammy admits he is unhappy and urges Robbie to be honest with Julia.

-Heartbroken, Robbie leaves to get drunk and finds Glenn in the midst of his bachelor party, arm-in-arm with another woman.
-After a heated exchange, Glenn punches Robbie and mocks him.
-Robbie stumbles home and finds Linda waiting for him.
-She wants to reconcile, but Robbie passes out.
+Meanwhile, Julia confides in her mother that she no longer loves Glenn and has developed feelings for Robbie.
+Robbie arrives intending to declare his feelings and sees Julia through her bedroom window wearing her wedding dress.
+Not knowing that Julia is privately imagining a marriage to Robbie, he assumes she is thinking about Glenn and leaves.

-The following morning, Linda answers the door and introduces herself as Robbie’s fiancée to a crestfallen Julia.
-She runs to Glenn, who is sleeping off the events of the previous night, and tells him she wants to be married immediately.
-He half-heartedly offers to take her to Las Vegas.
+Robbie drinks heavily and encounters Glenn at his bachelor party, where Glenn is openly involved with another woman.
+The two argue, Glenn punches Robbie, and he mocks him.
+Robbie returns home and finds Linda waiting to reconcile, but he passes out.

-Robbie awakens hungover and rejects Linda's reconciliation, having realized how shallow she is during his time with Julia, and kicks her out.
-At the 50th wedding anniversary party of his neighbor Rosie, to whom he has been giving singing lessons, he realizes he wants to grow old with Julia.
-Rosie encourages him to pursue her.
-Holly arrives, informs him of Julia's encounter with Linda and tells him Julia is eloping with Glenn.
-Robbie rushes to the airport and gets a first class ticket to Las Vegas.
+The next morning, Linda answers Robbie's door and introduces herself as his fiancée to a shocked Julia.
+Julia runs to Glenn and insists they marry immediately; Glenn proposes eloping to Las Vegas.
+Robbie wakes, rejects Linda’s attempt to return, and forces her to leave, finally recognizing how superficial their relationship has been.

-After telling his story to his empathetic fellow passengers, which include Billy Idol, Robbie learns that Glenn and Julia are on the same flight.
-With the help of Billy and the flight crew, he sings over the loudspeaker a song he has written called "Grow Old with You", dedicated to Julia.
-Robbie enters the main cabin still singing and Glenn tries to assault him, only to be thwarted and trapped in a lavatory by the flight attendants, Billy, and a burly passenger.
+At the 50th wedding anniversary party of Robbie's neighbor Rosie, whom he has been giving singing lessons, Robbie realizes he wants a long-term life with Julia.
+Rosie encourages him to act, and Holly soon reports that Julia plans to elope with Glenn.
+Robbie rushes to the airport and boards a flight to Las Vegas.

-Robbie and Julia admit their love for each other, and share a kiss.
-Billy, impressed by Robbie's song, offers to tell his record company executives about him.
-Later, Robbie and Julia are married, and a band led by Robbie's friend David performs at their wedding.
+On the plane, Robbie tells his story to sympathetic passengers, including Billy Idol, and learns that Julia and Glenn are on the same flight.
+With help from the crew and Idol, Robbie sings a song he wrote, "Grow Old with You", over the intercom for Julia.
+Glenn tries to attack Robbie, but other passengers, including Idol, restrain and confine him in an airplane lavatory.
+Robbie and Julia confess their love and kiss.
+Idol offers to recommend Robbie to record executives, and Robbie and Julia are later married, with a band led by Robbie’s friend David performing at their wedding.